morgenman/Computer-Science/Operating Systems/Operating Systems.md

 *Internal Fragmentation*: when you don't use the whole chunk of virtual

-While pagefault is loading disk -> RAM, process is *blocked*
+While pagefault is loading disk -> RAM, process is *blocked* Size of page and frame is always the same.
+Offset is always the same.

+Virtual: 20b
+8b Page # (each program has 256 pages)
+12b offset (4k)

+Physical: 32b
+20b Frame # (1 million frames)
+12b offset (4k)

+Either the page # or frame # could be bigger.